Ferhatmedtahar/building--api/README.md

 create a schema in the modelfile than create a model from that schema than export it and import it in the controllers than create a documentt and save it and handle the promise

 -- we can make alot thigns with the :get-query operations like filtering sorting paginations

+---

+# Summary :

+so first of all when we start building our api we create :`app.js server.js` and 3 folders :`routes , models , controllers`.

+router contain only direction to -> the controllers

+- which are bunch of `async/await : try/catch` and they use `model which we export ` to perform the CRUD operations and alot other stuff like sort and filter ...ect
+- in app.js we use `mongoose` to connect to the server`mongoose.connect(DB)` and in the model `schema ,model` to create and export model which we spesify in it the structure of our documents .